 History of Rondebosch: The farm Rondebosch, formerly known as Zwarte Bosch, is located about 7km north of Humansdorp.
 On 19th January 1819, it was proclaimed a perpetual quitrent farm, which replaced the old loan farms system, under a 1813 law of the Governor, Sir John Cradock.

 The first owner of the farm was a bachelor, John Henricus Scheepers.
-During 1819, Christiaan Friedrich Wagner was sent to the eastern border as part of the great military force that Lord Charles Somerset sent to the eastern border in order to defeat Slambie and the prophet Makana during the 5th Frontier War.
+During 1819, Christiaan Friedrich Wagner was sent to the eastern border as part of the great military force that Lord Charles Somerset deployed in order to defeat Slambie and the prophet Makanda during the 5th Frontier War.

 At the end of 1819, his service period expired.
 The British government offered to relocate the soldiers to anywhere in the world, but Wagner and his friend, George Hippert (born during 1790 in Ruppin, Brandenburg, Germany), decided to remain in South Africa and started walking from the eastern border to Cape Town.

-Togryers: These were the ox-wagons which carried loads from Cape Town to the Eastern border.
+Togryers: These were the ox-wagons which carried loads from Cape Town to the eastern border.
 Perhaps one could translate “togryers” as transport wagons.
-The reason why these wagons deviated from the coastal route at about the present Humansdorp and went the via the present Hankey is because of the difficulty of crossing the Gamtoos River mouth.
-The route was from the present Humansdorp via Rondebosch and Hankey, up along the Klein River, then the present Loerie to the present Thornhill, first named Galgenbosch, later Modderkantien ( “Mud Bar”), then crossing the van Stadens river some kilometres downstream from to-day’s bridge and then pass to-day’s Woodridge College.
+The reason why these wagons deviated from the coastal route at about the present Humansdorp and went via the present Hankey is because of the difficulty of crossing the Gamtoos River mouth.
+The route was from the present Humansdorp via Rondebosch and Hankey, up along the Klein River, then the present Loerie to the present Thornhill, first named Galgenbosch, later Modderkantien ( “Mud Bar”), then crossing the Van Stadens river some kilometres downstream from to-day’s bridge and then past today’s Woodridge College.

-History of the Wagner clan: On 2nd July 1827, the almost 41-year-old Christiaan Friedrich WAGNER was betrothed to the 19-year-old SAINTE Catharina Vermaak who was born 8th April 1808.
+History of the Wagner clan: On 2nd July 1827, the almost 41-year-old Christiaan Friedrich Wagner was married to the 19-year-old Sainte Catharina Vermaak who was born on the 8th April 1808.
 She was the daughter of Jacobus Stephanus Vermaak and Agatha Catharina Potgieter of Tsitsikamma.
 The furniture was home-made beds, cabinets, tables and chairs with mats of riempies.

 Christiaan and Agatha had eight children – two sons and six daughters.
 She died on 27th May 1866 while Christiaan went to stay with grandpa Freek and granny Nelie ironically in the same house that he built forty years before right until his death on 13th September 1867.